 In Islam the concept of being thankful or grateful is deeply rooted in the Holy Quran and the life example and traditions of Muhammad, the Prophet(pbuh).
+We are asked to be thankful and keep making dua to thank Allah.
 In the first chapter of the Quran, we say and believe “Alhumdulillah, Rabi al – Ameen” – All Praise belongs to Allah, The Lord of all the Worlds.
 In our daily salaah, we repeat the phrase “Alhumdulillah” at least 17 times a day.

 As Muslims, even when we greet each other with ‘As Salaam Alaikum”, this is generally followed with the polite inquiry “How are you?” .
 The most common response in the worldwide community of Muslims is “Alhumdulillah!” – All the Praise belongs to Allah.

 This praise and gratitude that we have for Allah, The Most High is a daily and integral part of our lives.
 It is not something to take for granted.
 Scholars in Islamic adab and iman have explain the concept of thankfulness and gratitude in Islam on three levels: